finnwurtz/Python-Spotify-Popular/README.md

 When this program was run on October 12th, 2020:

-  The five most popular Spotify-curated playlists were Today's Top Hits, RapCaviar, Hot Country, ¡Viva Latino!, and New Music Friday
+  The 5 most popular Spotify-curated playlists were Today's Top Hits, RapCaviar, Hot Country, ¡Viva Latino!, and New Music Friday

-  The five most popular artists within the top one hundred playlists were Drake, The Beatles, The Weeknd, Justin Bieber, and Coldplay
+  The 5 most popular artists within the top 100 Spotify-curated playlists were Drake, The Beatles, The Weeknd, Justin Bieber, and Coldplay